: MAKING LAWS IN PARLIAMENT

-After the General Election in 2015, in which the nation votes, there were 650 members elected by the geographical area or constituency in which they stood as an election candidate.
+After the General Election, in which the nation votes, there were 650 members elected by the geographical area or constituency in which they stood as an election candidate.

 All members of the Government including the Prime Minister are elected in this way as they sit in the House of Commons as Members of Parliament for the part of Britain they represent.

 For electoral purposes, the United Kingdom is divided into constituencies, each of which returns one member to the House of Commons, the member being the candidate who obtains the largest number of votes cast in the constituency.

 Women in the House of Commons